Ladies Dining Society: Member details

 Mary Ward was a lecturer at Newnham and was married to the philosopher James Ward.
 In 1879 she had been the first woman to be awarded a Class I in the Moral Sciences Tripos.
 She was a promoter of women’s education at Cambridge and was active in the suffrage movement, her play Man and Woman featuring on suffrage programmes for a number of years.
 She acted as honorary secretary of the Cambridge Women’s Suffrage Association from 1905 until 1915.
 It was said of her that her "quick Irish speech bubbled out when she was excited.
 Life was full of the urge of things to fight for".

 Mary Marshall was an economics lecturer at Newnham College and was married to Alfred Marshall, professor of political economy.
 Writing to Benjamin Jowett, Master of Balliol College, Oxford she reported "The 'Eleven' dined on Tuesday at Mrs George Darwin's.
 The Eleven are, you know, eleven ladies who leave their husbands behind, and dress well & dine well for their own satisfaction, & claim they talk well too, though perhaps some people wd not admit it".

 Ida Darwin was married to Horace Darwin, the Cambridge scientific instrument maker and son of Charles Darwin.
-She campaigned for the passing of the Mental Deficiency Act of 1913, was one of the founders of the Cambridge Association for the Care of the Feeble-Minded in 1908, and became actively involved in helping Cambridge’s disadvantaged girls to find training and work.
+She campaigned for the passing of the Mental Deficiency Act 1913, was one of the founders of the Cambridge Association for the Care of the Feeble-Minded in 1908, and became actively involved in helping Cambridge’s disadvantaged girls to find training and work.
 According to Louise Creighton, she "talked very little but we all liked to have her there".